rmhcovid/screentool/documentation/setup_instructions.md

 1. Open the REDCap Codebook
 2. Find the 'RMH E Registration' instrument
 2. Locate the fields 'sms_email' and 'sms_email_2'
-   Notice how these calculate an email address of phonenumber@smsservice.com email address Set this to your SMS provider. *using ours will fail*
+   <br/>Notice how these calculate an email address of phonenumber@smsservice.com email address
+   <br/>Set this to your SMS provider. *using ours will fail*

 ## TODO what other project setup?